vard88508/vrc-osc-miband-hrm/README.md

 2. Download [vrc-osc-miband-hrm.zip](https://github.com/vard88508/vrc-osc-miband-hrm/releases), unpack all files and run `vrc-osc-miband-hrm.exe` or if you don't trust me - Download this repository and run it trough node-js
 3. Enter your auth key and click Connect
 4. Pair your mi band with browser
 5. Wait about ~15s and done!
-Now you sending data about your hear trate to VRChat
+Now you sending data about your heart trate to VRChat

 ## Tips
 - Don't forget to turn on OSC in action menu